Tradition vs credibility: inside the Southeast Asian encounter that snubbed Myanmar - ExBulletin

 PRESSURE MOUNTING

-International pressure has grown on ASEAN to take a harder line against Myanmar’s failure to take agreed steps to end the violence, allow humanitarian access and engage in dialogue with its opponents, in accordance with a ASEAN “consensus” reached in April.
+International pressure has increased on ASEAN to take a harder line against Myanmar’s failure to take agreed steps to end violence, allow humanitarian access and engage in dialogue with its opponents, as per consensus. of ASEAN reached in April.

-The group’s perceived incompetence sparked outrage in Myanmar, with some anti-junta protesters burning the bloc flag.
+Groups perceived as incompetent have sparked outrage in Myanmar, with some anti-junta protesters burning the bloc flag.

 Fighting erupted across the country between junta troops and hastily assembled pro-democracy armed groups.